How to Avoid Getting College Essays Flagged by AI Essay Detectors

 Looks human: "After my last failed compost prototype, the kitchen smelled like a swamp.
 I still brought the bucket to class."

-5) Vocabulary that's unreal for your age or context
+5) Vocabulary unreal for your age

 Looks AI: "This quintessential initiative catalyzed a paradigm shift in my worldview."